 He has a rich and deep background in public interest law and using the legal system to champion the principles of equality and opportunity.
 He has also taught at Harvard Law School and Georgetown Law Center.

-Lopez is a Fellow of the College of Labor and Employment Attorneys.
+Dean Lopez is a Fellow of the College of Labor and Employment Attorneys.
 In 2014, The National Law Journal named him one of “America’s 50 Outstanding General Counsels.”
 Among the organizations that have recognized him for his work on social justice issues are: the International Religious Liberty Association, which gave him its National Religious Freedom Award, Liberty Magazine, the North American Religious Liberty Association, which cited his work on civil, religious, and employment rights; the American-Arab Anti-Discrimination Committee, which gave him its Friend in Government Award in 2012.

-Lopez has been called a “Latino Luminary” by the magazine Diversity and the Bar and in 2011 Hispanic Business named him to its list of 100 “Influentials” in the Hispanic community.
+He has been called a “Latino Luminary” by the magazine Diversity and the Bar and in 2011 Hispanic Business named him to its list of 100 “Influentials” in the Hispanic community.
 He earned his J.D. from Harvard Law School and graduated magna cum laude from Arizona State University with a bachelor’s degree in Political Science.